If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Stovetop pressure cookers come in many sizes.
 Are you going to use it primarily for beans and grains?
 Or will you be making roasts in it?

-Sizes go all the way up to around 12 quarts (about the size of a stockpot).
+Sizes go all the way up to around 12 quarts (the size of a large stockpot).
 These are large enough to fit a large roast or chicken in whole, without cutting into pieces.
 They're also great for large batches of homemade stock. instant pot vs. pressure cooker

 You can also get a stovetop pressure cooker in frying pan size.
 This is convenient because when you're not using it as a pressure cooker, it can double as a skillet.
 (The larger SPCs, by the way, can double as sauce pans, Dutch ovens, and stock pots, too--some even come with an regular pan lid for these purposes.)